Skip to Main Content

 The Library's subscriptions to electronic resources include use of resources for educational purposes.
 It is safest to link or embed electronic resources unless it is clear that copies can be made.

-Creative Commons Licenced material
+Creative commons licensed material

 Creative Commons provide access to licensed media that you can legally share and reuse for free.